testovnik/testovnik/api/README.md

       "token": "some JWT token with test information and short expiry time" }
     ```
-    or status 400
+    or:
-    or status 401 when JWT token is bad
+    - status 401 when JWT token is bad
+    - status 400 on error

 * PUT `/api/test/authors/add`
     - requirements: registered user